Have you seen all the really good pins on Pinterest that make redoing furniture look super easy with chalk paint? Me too.

 Projects are always easier if you have the right tools.
 Unfornutenlty, I do not live near a store so I tend to always buy everything off of Amazon.

-To the right is the brush I bought off of Amazon, as a pair.
+Above is the brush I bought off of Amazon, as a pair.
 This brush is for the chalk paint.
-It goes on smooth and the bristles aren't too dry.
+It goes on smooth and the bristles aren’t too dry.
 It is such a good brush!

 The other brush in the set is for the wax.
 Pictured below.
 And the link to see those on Amazon is below as well.